biglotteryfund/blf-alpha/assets/README.md

 ## Client-side assets

 Contains JavaScript and Sass source files for the app.
-Everything here is compiled into build files are an stored in the `/public` directory.
+Everything here is compiled into build files and stored in the `/public` directory.

 ### Stylesheets